AlchemyHAN/SWU-Network-Pass/README.md

 ## Features

 - **Automatic Network Detection and Recovery**: Ensures your device maintains uninterrupted network access by detecting disruptions and performing automatic logins.
 - **Support for Encrypted Passwords**: Enhances security by encrypting passwords before transmission.
-Easy toggling of encryption based on environment settings.
+Enable or disable encryption with a simple CLI flag.
+- **Context-Aware Requests**: Uses timeouts and context cancellation to keep the CLI responsive in unstable network environments.
+- **Selectable ISP Enforcement**: Optionally target CMCC, CT, or CU; the client logs out and retries if the detected uplink carrier does not match.
+- **Flexible CLI Configuration**: Adjust accounts path, encryption, and ISP selection on demand without editing configuration files.
 - **Cross-Platform Compatibility**: Runs efficiently across a variety of operating systems and architectures.
 - **Lightweight and Efficient**: Optimized for minimal resource consumption, perfect for devices with limited hardware capabilities.
-- **User-Friendly Configuration**: Simple setup with a straightforward accounts file and environment variables for customization.
+- **User-Friendly Configuration**: Simple setup with a straightforward accounts file and self-explanatory command-line flags.

 ## Table of Contents